 Grain Inspection, Packers and Stockyards Administration, USDA.

-The Federal Grain Inspection Service (FGIS), of the Grain Inspection, Packers and Stockyards Administration (GIPSA), is amending the regulation regarding fees assessed to delegated States and designated official agencies, hereafter known as official agencies, authorized by GIPSA to provide official inspection and weighing services to the U.S. grain industry.
-The fee adjustment is necessary to collect sufficient revenue to cover the current and future cost of supervising the performance of the official agencies.
+The Federal Grain Inspection Service (FGIS), of the Grain Inspection, Packers and Stockyards Administration (GIPSA), is proposing to increase fees assessed to delegated States and designated official agencies, hereafter known as official agencies, authorized by GIPSA to provide official inspection and weighing services to the U.S. grain industry.
+The increase in fees is necessary to collect sufficient revenue to cover the current and future cost of supervising the performance of the official agencies.

 FOR FURTHER INFORMATION CONTACT:

 David Orr, Director, Field Management Division, telephone (202) 720-0228 at USDA, GIPSA, Room 2409, 1400 Independence Avenue, SW., Washington, DC, 20250-3630; Fax Number (202) 720-1015; E-mail address David.M.Orr@usda.gov.End Further Info End Preamble Start Supplemental Information